lampajr/hyperfoil.github.io/userguide/benchmark/phases.md

 Iterations can be combined with forks as well - the result name would be e.g. `steadyState/000/sellShares`.

-Note that the `maxSessionsEstimate` parameter is not scaling in iterations: all iterations execute the same scenario, the execution does not overlap and therefore it is possible to share the pool of sessions.
+Note that the `maxSessions` parameter is not scaling in iterations: all iterations execute the same scenario, the execution does not overlap and therefore it is possible to share the pool of sessions.
 Therefore you should provide an estimate for the iteration spawning the highest load.